Mary Fisher (activist): Art and design

 Fisher's art has been exhibited in public and private collections around the world.
 Collectors include: President and Mrs. George H. W. Bush, President and Mrs. Gerald Ford, Mrs. Henry Ford II, President and Mrs. Mwanawasa of Zambia, and many others.
 Seven of her sculptures are displayed at the Geneva, Switzerland, headquarters of UNAIDS, as part of Art for AIDS, a collection created to recognize the role art has played in the response to AIDS.
 Fisher's work also has been shown at the Gerald R. Ford Presidential Library and Museum.

-Fisher is represented year round by Goldenstein Gallery.
-Uptown Sedona, Arizona.
-A special show featuring her work is held annually in November.
-The show is titled: CHI: Art as a Healing Medium.
-The opening reception is held the first Friday in November.
+Fisher is represented year round by Goldenstein Gallery (Uptown Sedona, Arizona).
+A special show featuring her work, titled "CHI: Art as a Healing Medium", is held annually in November.
 Fisher speaks in the gallery at least once a year.

 She is active with the Sedona Visual Artists Coalition.

+Fisher's 1GD bracelet design was inspired by Thomas Morgan's organization called "100 Good Deeds."
+The 100 Good Deeds collection's goals are to inspire any acts of kindness.
+Fisher's 1GD bracelet can be purchased on the 100GoodDeeds organizational website.
+These sales have created additional employment for vulnerable women in Africa.

 Author

-Fisher is the author of six books: An autobiography called My Name is Mary: A Memoir; Angels in Our Midst, a photographic tribute to AIDS caregivers; ABATAKA, a collection of her 'AIDS-themed and African-influenced arts works; two books containing transcripts of speeches, Sleep With the Angels and I'll Not Go Quietly and in 2012, Messenger: A Self-Portrait (Greenleaf Book Group, Austin, Texas).
+Fisher is the author of six books.
+An autobiography called My Name is Mary: A Memoir illustrates the story of her life from childhood to divorce, including learning she contracted HIV from her ex-husband, her alcoholism, and her goal to spread knowledge of AIDS around the world.
+Other books include: Angels in Our Midst, a photographic tribute to AIDS caregivers; ABATAKA, a collection of her 'AIDS-themed and African-influenced arts works; two books containing transcripts of speeches, "Sleep With the Angels" and "I'll Not Go Quietly"; and in 2012, Messenger: A Self-Portrait (Greenleaf Book Group, Austin, Texas).

+Fisher's autobiography, My Name is Mary: A Memoir, was praised by President Ford and Larry Kramer.

 Since 2020, Mary has been publishing personal essays on the subjects of society, ethics, and politics on Medium.